jconwell/secret_handshake/README.md

 `python server.py`

 ## Detections
-_I never want to release something malicious without also detailing how to detect it in your network logs._
+_I never want to release something potentially malicious without also detailing how to detect it in your network logs._

 You'd think detecting this type of TLS pattern would be easy, but it's not that simple.
 One of the main tells of this C2 channel is its half-duplex style of communication; it takes two mutual authentication flows to complete